A finite Topological Type Theorem for open manifolds with Non-negative Ricci Curvature and Almost Maximal Local Rewinding Volume: appendix

 So for large $i$, Combining the above inequality and inequality (6'), according to Sublemma \ref{SimplieFact}, we have for any $r\in[\frac1{10},1]$, there exists a $k\times k$ lower triangle matrix $\bar A_{i,r}$ satisfying properties (3) and (4) in Theorem \ref{TransThm} respect to $\bar u_i$.
 So putting $A_{r\bar s_i}:=A_{i,r}A_{\bar s_i}$, for each $r\in[\frac1{10},1]$, and which means $[\frac{1}{10}\bar s_i,1]\subset S_{\delta_i}(\epsilon)$.
 This yields a contradiction to definition of $\bar s_i$.

 \quad

 \textbf{Acknowledgments.} The author would like to thank Prof. Xian-Tao Huang for many helpful discussions and suggestions.
 The author is also grateful to Prof. Xiaochun Rong and Prof. Xi-Ping Zhu for their constant encouragement.
-The author is supported by China Postdoctoral Science Foundation Grant No. 2021M693675.
+The author is partially supported by China Postdoctoral Science Foundation 2021M693675 and Guang-dong Natural Science Foundation 2022A1515011072.